ChristianVisintin/Octopipes/README.md

 | C        | liboctopipes   | C compiler (GNU gcc, Clang), CMake   | GNU Linux, MacOS, Windows (MinGW **not yet**) | <https://github.com/ChristianVisintin/Octopipes> |
 | C++      | liboctopipespp | C++ compiler (GNU g++, Clang), CMake | GNU Linux, MacOS, Windows (MinGW **not yet**) | <https://github.com/ChristianVisintin/Octopipes> |
 | Rust     | rustypipes     | rustc, cargo                         | GNU Linux, MacOS, Windows                     | <https://github.com/ChristianVisintin/Octopipes> |

-## How it works

-Before talking of the working flow of Octopipes let's introduce what Octopipes is.
-Octopipes is, indeed, an IPC server which takes care of:

-- Listening for incoming client subscription requests.
-- Assigning to each client two named pipes, one for transmission and one for reception.
-- Listening on client TX pipe and dispatch the messages to their recipients through their RX pipe.

-Octopipes working flow is pretty much simple and consists of a 4 steps lifecycle.

-1. Subscription
-2. Assignment
-3. IPC
-4. Unsubscription

-Each client can subscribe to groups or other clients for receiving messages associated to that node.
-The client, once subscribed, receives a pipes where to listen for incoming messages and one where to transmit to other clients.

-The entire protocol ruleset/workflow/reference can be found [here](docs/protocol.md)

 ## Build